Elderly people may consider revising their living wills in light of COVID-19.

 For some seniors, this is their greatest fear: being hooked to a machine with the end of their lives looming.
 For others, there is hope that the ventilator might give them another shot at life.

 People who are willing to be kept alive by ventilation tend to believe that life is worth living no matter the disability.
 By contrast, people who oppose ventilation for themselves may feel that life is not worth living if the health situation is so difficult

 Spivak Law Firm routinely assists people with estate planning needs, including: drafting your living will, healthcare and financial powers of attorney, and last will and testament.

-Friendly and welcoming, we treat our clients with compassion, dignity, and respect.
-For a free phone consultation to discuss your Last Will and Testament, call Spivak Law Firm at (412) 344-4900 or toll free at (800) 545-9390.
+For a free consultation, call Spivak Law Firm at (412) 344-4900 or toll free at (800) 545-9390.